Skip to main content

 Water Environment Technology grads are in high demand across the country.

-Clean, safe water is important to the health and wellbeing of communities and the environment.
 Water Environment students will learn a variety of chemical, biological, physical, and mechanical water and wastewater treatment processes and techniques.

 Students will learn the processes of getting water from its source, treatment, distribution, collection, and treatment again on its way back to the source.
 Students learn to identify, troubleshoot, and solve problems they might see in the treatment process.